Living on the road just goes with the territory if you’re a truck driver.

 Take a good break around mid-day, too, to stretch and get out of the truck.

 Your eating, exercise and sleep habits/routine, can ultimately make or break your success as a trucker.
 You may get away with ignoring these things, but not for long.
-Your health will definately suffer…it will catch up to you eventually.
+Your health will definitely suffer…it will catch up to you eventually.

 During your 10 hours off duty time, 7 to 8 hours should be allotted to sleep, and 2-3 hrs dedicated to leisure, exercise and meals.
 Use your down time wisely to do things that will benefit YOU.